ringcentral/ringcentral-embeddable/docs/disable-features.md

 Before we start to use Glip API, need to add `Glip` or `Team Messaging` permission to your app in RingCentral Developer website.

+Also, for testing with a sandbox user, user needs to first login to https://app.devtest.ringcentral.com

 ## Enable Conference invite feature

 Conference Invite feature will be deprecated in end of 2020.
 Now it is disabled by default.